Physics-Driven Construction of Compact Primitive Gaussian Density Fitting Basis Sets: Superposition of atomic densities (SOAD)

 \section{Superposition of atomic densities (SOAD)}

 Unlike the SAD method,\cite{VRG:vanlenthe:2006:JCC} with computes the Fock matrix from the atomic (optionally, spin-free) ensemble density matrix computed in OBS self-consistently, SOAD Fock matrix is computed from fixed spin-free ensemble occupancies ${\bf n}_{\mathrm{SOAD}}$ of the minimal basis set (MBS) AOs, without self-consistency. ${\bf n}_{\mathrm{SOAD}}$ for a single atom in an {\em orthonormal} MBS is obtained by smearing each subshell's electrons evenly among all of its orbitals; e.g., for a carbon atom occupancies of 1s, 2s, 2p$_x$, 2p$_y$, and 2p$_z$ MBS AOs are 2, 2, 2/3, 2/3, and 2/3, respectively.
 This recipe has been referred to as average-of-configuration (AOC)\cite{KAS:zerner:1989:IJQC} and canonical ensemble\cite{KAS:jansik:2009:PCCP}.
 The number of electrons in each subshell is defined by the electron configuration of that atom's neutral ground state taken from NIST Atomic Spectra Database\cite{VRG:kramida:1999:}.
 For a molecule ${\bf n}_{\mathrm{SOAD}}$ is obtained by concatenation of the atomic occupancies, without taking into account the effects of nonunit molecular MBS metric.
-In this work the MINI basis\cite{VRG:andzelm:1984:PSDV1GBSfMC,KAS:vanduijneveldt:1971:IBM} was used as MBS for $Z\leq 54$, and the ANO-RCC-MB basis\cite{VRG:roos:2005:CPL} for $54<Z\leq 96$.
+In this work the MINI basis\cite{VRG:andzelm:1984:PSDV1GBSfMC,KAS:vanduijneveldt:1971:IBM} was used as MBS for $Z\leq 54$, and the ANO-RCC-MB basis\cite{VRG:roos:2005:CPL} for $54<Z\leq 96$. ${\bf n}_{\mathrm{SOAD}}$ is used to construct SOAD Fock matrix in OBS AO basis, $\mathbf{F_{\mathrm{SOAD}}}$, as follows: